Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 the bench and served as a judge until she retired in 2010.
 Although offered promotions she preferred to serve as a judge and work for the

 people.
-She was the 1st female President of the Manitoba Provincial Judges Association, 2000-2002.
+She was the first female president of the Manitoba Provincial Judges Association, 2000-2002.
 While she never married she remained

 close to family and loved her role as “auntie” to 16 nieces and nephews.
 The Women’s Lawyer Forum of the Canadian Bar Association